algbio/metaflow/MANUAL.md

 # 5. Additonal information
 ## 5.1 Genome file

-We already provide one for the NCBI database, retrieved on June 10, 2015, in the folder **NCBI**. **Read this section if you want to add new known genome references to the analysis**.

 The genome file contains a list of the bacterial genomes and their length.
-Do not include plasmids.
+Do not include plasmids or transposons. **Every genome to where a read was mapped must appear in this file**.
 Each line has the format:

 	GenomeName\tGenomeLength